Tim Matheson: Career

 Along with business partner Daniel Grodnik, he bought National Lampoon in 1989, selling it in 1991.

 He had a recurring role as Vice President John Hoynes on The West Wing.
 His work on The West Wing earned him two Primetime Emmy award nominations.

 He has directed episodes of Third Watch, Ed, The Twilight Zone, Cold Case, Without a Trace, The West Wing, Psych, The Good Guys, Shark, White Collar, Criminal Minds, Suits and Burn Notice (on which he also performed in a recurring role).

 In 1996, Matheson took on the role of a con man who claims to be Carol Brady's thought-to-be-dead husband in A Very Brady Sequel.
-He appeared in the film Van Wilder (2002), playing the father of the title character, who was inspired by his own character in Animal House; Matheson's character even makes a veiled reference to the fun times he had had at Dartmouth, where the fraternity upon which Animal House is rumored to have "had a strong tradition of existence".
+He appeared in the film Van Wilder (2002), playing the father of the title character, who was inspired by his own character in Animal House; Matheson's character even makes a veiled reference to the fun times he had had at Dartmouth, where the fraternity upon which Animal House is rumored to have "had a strong tradition of existence."
 He appeared in the auto-racing film Redline.
 He also appeared in a Volkswagen commercial in 2008.

 In 2009, Matheson directed the pilot episode of Covert Affairs, premiered on USA Network in 2010.
 Matheson also directed the pilot episodes of The Good Guys (2010) for the Fox Network, Criminal Behavior (2011) for Lifetime, and Wild Card (2011) for USA Network.
 He played Dr. Brick Breeland on Hart of Dixie from 2011 to 2015.
 Since 2019, Matheson has starred as Doc Mullins in the Netflix series Virgin River.

 Personal life

 Matheson has been married three times.
-He was first married to actress Jennifer Leak from 1968 to 1971, whom he met on the set of Yours, Mine, and Ours.
+From 1968 to 1971, he was married to actress Jennifer Leak, whom he met on the set of Yours, Mine, and Ours.
 In 1985 he married Megan Murphy, with whom he had three children; they divorced in 2010.
 He married Elizabeth Marighetto in March 2018; they live in Hollywood, California.